Produce

 Room Temperature Safety

-The 2-hour rule: Perishable food should not be left out at room temperature for more than 2 hours.
-If the temperature is above 90°F (32°C), food should not be left out for more than 1 hour.
+The 2-hour rule applies: Do not leave perishable foods, including cut celery, at room temperature for more than 2 hours.
+If the ambient temperature is above 90°F (32°C), the limit is 1 hour.

 Expert Tips